 While veganism gives some teens an extra bunch of energy, others complain of lower energy.
 Your diet is probably not to blame if you’re getting adequate B12 (either with a supplement or fortified foods) and eating a varied whole-food, plant-based diet.
 This means plenty of fruits and veggies, beans, legumes, greens, whole grains, nuts and seeds.
 However, just to be safe and rule out any medical conditions, please see a medical professional.

 Vegans with less energy and no medical problems often either eat a vegan junk food diet or suffer from depression.
 I’ll discuss both possibilities.

 Is a junk food vegan diet causing your low energy?

-If you don’t have any medical reason to feel lower energy as a vegan, and you’re eating a healthy vegan diet, you may be depressed.
+If you don’t have any medical reasons to feel lower energy as a vegan, and you’re eating a healthy vegan diet, you may be depressed.
 Fatigue and decreased energy are often a symptom of depression.

 Empathy and depression—a possible link

 Depression seems to be a two-way street for many vegans.
 (Read about teen depression here.)
-Some research suggests that depressive tendencies and empathy are linked.
+Some research suggests that depressive tendencies and empathy go together.
 (See here and here, p.
 62.)
 People who have depressive tendencies may be more likely to go vegan, because they are more motivated by empathy and a sense of guilt when participating in practices that harm animals, the environment, workers in the meat industry, etc. (This really wouldn’t be surprising.
 After all, what efforts to improve the world have ever started with people who are perfectly happy with the world to begin with?)